The kind place: We are VOICES

 You'll also hear from other members of the We Are VOICES team on how the asylum system and harmful stereotypes limit their potential and erode their sense of self.

 We are VOICES was made in collaboration with the British Red Cross and Bridey Addison-Child.
 The senior producers are Bridey Addison-Child and Jude Shapiro.

-The VOICES Network and other British Red Cross programmes to support refugees and people seeking asylum in the UK are possible thanks to players of People's Postcode Lottery.
-Recent funding awarded by Postcode International Trust, who People’s Postcode Lottery manage lotteries for.
+The VOICES Network and other British Red Cross programmes that support refugees and people seeking asylum in the UK are possible thanks to funds raised by players of People's Postcode Lottery.
+The funding is awarded by Postcode International Trust.